sid-agrawal/CellulOS-Docs/docs/source/user/running_benchmarks.md

     `setuptools sel4-deps protobuf grpcio-tools`.
 4. Set configuration options in `run_benchmarks.py` (currently just hardcoded in the script).
     - Set the `build_folder` to the Odroid build folder in the OSmosis repo.
-    - Set the `n_iters` to the number of iterations for each benchmark.
-        - For tests where the board is rebooted between every iteration, the number of reboots will be `n_iters`.
-        - If you want to run the "no-reboot" tests with the same number of iterations, you will have to ensure that the macro `DEFINE_TEST_WITH_TYPE_MULTIPLE` in the OSmosis repo defines the correct number of iterations.
-By default it defines 500 iterations, and you may reduce the number by commenting out some of the `DEFINE_TEST_WITH_TYPE` lines in the macro.

 ### Test Configuration
 - Tests first need to be configured in `sel4test` using `sel4bench` to output timing results: